-Yes, kittens are adorable, but if you can resist their universal appeal, please consider adopting a cat that really, truly needs a home:
+Yes, kittens are adorable, but if you can resist their universal appeal, please consider adopting a cat who truly needs a home.

 Although city and county shelters usually euthanize cats with treatable chronic conditions like diabetes or blindness, many rescues and private shelters try to find them homes.

-If you can’t adopt, consider fostering.
-Shelters euthanize animals once they’ve reached capacity, so every time you or a rescue takes a cat from the shelter, another spot is open for another needy kitty.
+Many shelters euthanize animals once their facilities have reached capacity, so every time you or a rescue takes a cat from the shelter, another spot is open for another needy animal.

-- Foster a Mom and Her Kittens: Keeping the mama cat and her kittens together for at least 8 weeks ensures the kittens are healthier, happier and better socialized.
+- Foster a mom and her kittens: Keeping the mama cat and her kittens together for at least 8 weeks ensures the kittens are healthier, happier and better socialized.
 Once you or the rescue have placed the kittens, keep fostering the mama cat until she finds a home.

 Although you won’t be promoting cat adoption directly, if you help the organizations that do, you’ll be making their lives a lot easier.

 4. Donate Cash and Supplies

-Rescues and shelters always need donations of money and pet supplies such as unopened food, litter, treats, beds, blankets, toys and grooming tools.
+Rescues and shelters always need donations of money and pet supplies, such as unopened food, litter, treats, beds, blankets, toys and grooming tools.

 5. Social Networking

-Rescues, shelters and private individuals often post on Facebook about cats that need homes.
+- Rescues, shelters and private individuals often post on Facebook about cats who need homes.
 Subscribe to/like a few different pages for organizations in your area.